What is ChargePlace Scotland?

 What should I do if I believe I have been billed incorrectly?

-It’s worth noting that this a standard CYC tariff calculation functionality, has been in successful operation since 2010 and is used on various public charging networks across the U.K. However if an individual driver is concerned that your bill is inaccurate, please contact email@example.com with a copy of their bill, highlighting the specific charges they believe to be erroneous along with the reasons why.
+It’s worth noting that a standard CYC tariff calculation functionality has been in successful operation since 2010 and is used on various public charging networks across the U.K. However, if an individual driver is concerned that their bill is inaccurate, they should contact firstname.lastname@example.org with a copy of their bill, highlighting the specific charges they believe to be erroneous along with the reasons why.

 If you require further advice about the ChargePlace Scotland network please don’t hesitate to get in touch with us on 0141 648 0750, send us an email at email@example.com or contact us on our social media channels @ChargePlaceScot or at facebook/chargeplacescotland